nicolasmurgueitio/microbiome_brain/README.md

 # Microbiome - Brain

 Code for Graf, Murgueitio et al (in preparation).
-Gut microbiome is associated with neural structure in neonates.
+Gut microbiome is associated with insula structure in neonates.